-- The most important thing about docking is doing the "one click", never going past that "first click" forward and backward and go slow, slow, slow - there is never a hurry to dock.
+- The most important thing about docking is doing the "one click" and never going past that "first click" forward and backward.
+Go slow, slow, slow - there is never a hurry to dock.

 - Once you've docked, turn off the battery with the switch - that way, if you accidentally left a light on, your boat will start up next time.